goldboy225/PhD-Journey/Literatures Daily.md

 - Attacks: normal/attacks
 - Models: FNN, CNN
 - Result: (CNN-Focal) performed better with respect to accuracy, precision, F1 score and MCC score by as much as 24%, 39%, 39%, and 60%, respectively, compared to baseline model CNN-ORG over the Bot-IoT dataset.
 Its performance was also much better than some of the state-of-the art approaches that we compared.

+## 2023-02-18
+**Journal paper**: [A deep learning approach for intrusion detection in Internet of Things using focal loss function](https://www.mdpi.com/2079-9292/12/4/930), by Chao Wang, Electronics 2023, 12(4), 930;
+- Keyword: Semi-supervised learning, Feature extraction, two-stage detectors
+- Idea: Semi-supervised anomaly detection algorithms for the cases with no attack labels, combined with two stage detectors.
+To be specific, the autoencoder (AE) is applied to extract representative features of normal data in the first step, and then two semi-supervised detectors, the one-class support vector machine (OCSVM) and Gaussian mixture model (GMM), are trained on the derived features.
+The two detectors collaborate to detect anomalous samples.
+The OCSVM predicts the abnormal samples initially, and after that, the GMM is applied to recheck the misclassified samples further.
+- Datasets: Bot-IoT and IDS2018
+- Attacks: normal/attacks
+- Models: autoencoder (AE) for extracting representative features, OCSVM and GMM as the detectors to detect anormal cases.
+- Result: The results of the experiment indicate the effectiveness of the suggested approach.
+In one part, the AE boosts the performance of detectors.
+In another part, the combination method produces better results than a single detector.